Skip to main content

 THE GLOBE AND MAIL, Sources: GRAPHIC NEWS; NASA; ESA; Lockheed Martin

-This will be the second mission in NASA’s revived lunar program.
+This is the second mission in NASA’s revived lunar program.
 Its predecessor, Artemis I, was an uncrewed 25-day lunar flight that took place in late 2022.

 The mission’s broader goal is to pave the way for astronauts to return to the lunar surface and, ultimately, set the stage for future expeditions to Mars.
 NASA’s plans call for at least one moon landing per year starting in 2028 and a moon base under construction by 2030.
 But the ambitious schedule depends on the success of Artemis II.